International reactions to the 2024 Venezuelan presidential election: Kuwait

 The Emir of Kuwait Mishal Al-Ahmad Al-Jaber Al-Sabah congratulated Maduro.

 Laos

-President of Laos Thongloun Sisoulith congratulated Maduro.
+Yván Gil tweeted that President of Laos Thongloun Sisoulith congratulated Maduro.

 Myanmar

 Myanmar recognized the results of the election and congratulated Maduro.

 Pakistan

 The President of Pakistan Asif Ali Zardari acknowledged Maduro as the winner.

 Palestine

 The State of Palestine recognized the results of the election and congratulated Maduro.

 Qatar

 Qatar's Sheikh Tamim bin Hamad Al Thani congratulated Maduro and "looked forward to strengthening bilateral relations".
 The Shura Council of Qatar also participated in monitoring the elections.

 South Ossetia

-President of South Ossetia Alan Gagloev congratulated Maduro calling "the results of the presidential elections once again confirmed [Maduro's] high authority and leading role in the implementation of government policies that reflect the will of the people of Venezuela."
+Alan Gagloev, president of partially recognised South Ossetia, congratulated Maduro calling "the results of the presidential elections once again confirmed [Maduro's] high authority and leading role in the implementation of government policies that reflect the will of the people of Venezuela."

-Syria
+Ba'athist Syria

 Syrian President Bashar al-Assad congratulated Maduro and the Venezuelan population's "adherence to the sovereignty of their country and constitution" in addition to their "free and independent will away from any attempts to interfere in their internal affairs."
 He expressed the need for nations like Venezuela and Syria to maintain close relations to maintain their autonomy.

+Following the fall of the Assad regime later in 2024, the Syrian transitional government has not expressed any position regarding the election results.